 - 111 ENGLISH COMPOSITION I 4 credits Prerequisite: Placement.
 Extensive and varied experience in developing writing skills, with practice in expressive, reflective, and analytic forms of writing. - 112 ENGLISH COMPOSITION II 3 credits Prerequisite: 3300:111.
 Designed to develop skills in analyzing and writing persuasive arguments. - 250 CLASSIC AND CONTEMPORARY LITERATURE 3 credits Prerequisites: 3300:111 and 112 or equivalents, and 3400:210, or permission of the instructor.
 Close reading and analysis of fiction, poetry, and drama from the evolving canon of American, British, and World literature.
 This course fulfills the General Education humanities requirement.
-This course cannot be used to meet major requirements in English.

-251 TOPICS IN WORLD LITERATURE

-3 credits Prerequisites: 3300:111 and 112 or equivalents, and 3400:210, or permission of the instructor.
+This course cannot be used to meet major requirements in English. - 251 TOPICS IN WORLD LITERATURE 3 credits Prerequisites: 3300:111 and 112 or equivalents, and 3400:210, or permission of the instructor.
 Close reading and analysis of various themes represented in world literatures, both ancient and modern.
 This course fulfills the General Education humanities requirement.
-This course cannot be used to meet major requirements in English.

-252 SHAKESPEARE AND HIS WORLD

-3 credits Prerequisites: 3300:111 and 112 or equivalents, and 3400:210, or permission of the instructor.
+This course cannot be used to meet major requirements in English. - 252 SHAKESPEARE AND HIS WORLD 3 credits Prerequisites: 3300:111 and 112 or equivalents, and 3400:210, or permission of the instructor.
 An introduction to the works of Shakespeare and their intellectual and social contexts.
 Each section "places" Shakespeare through compact readings of works by the playwright's contemporaries.
 This course fulfills the General Education humanities requirement.
-This course cannot be used to meet major requirements in English.

-POPULAR FICTION 255 3 credits Prerequisite: 3300:111 and 112, and 3400:210.
-A close reading of types of popular fiction (e.g., detective novels, science fiction) and how it reflects cultural attitudes.

-275 SPECIALIZED WRITING 3 credits (May be repeated for different topics, with permission) Prerequisites: 3300:111 and 112, or equivalent, or permission.
-Principles and practice of style, structure and purpose in writing, with special applications to writing demands of a specific career area.

-INTRODUCTION TO POETRY WRITING 277 3 credits Prerequisite: 3300:112, or equivalent, or permission.
+This course cannot be used to meet major requirements in English. - 275 SPECIALIZED WRITING 3 credits (May be repeated for different topics, with permission) Prerequisites: 3300:111 and 112, or equivalent, or permission.
+Principles and practice of style, structure and purpose in writing, with special applications to writing demands of a specific career area. - 277 INTRODUCTION TO POETRY WRITING 3 credits Prerequisite: 3300:112, or equivalent, or permission.
 Practice in writing poems.
 Study of techniques in poetry using contemporary poems as models.
 Class discussion of student work.
-Individual conferences with instructor to direct student's reading and writing.

-POETRY APPRECIATION 280 3 credits Prerequisites: 3300:111 and 112, or equivalent, or permission.
-Close reading of a wide selection of British and American poems with emphasis on dramatic situation, description, tone, analogical language, theme and meaning.

-281 FICTION APPRECIATION 3 credits Prerequisites: 3300:111 and 112, or equivalent, and 3400:210.
+Individual conferences with instructor to direct student's reading and writing. - 280 POETRY APPRECIATION 3 credits Prerequisites: 3300:111 and 112, or equivalent, or permission.
+Close reading of a wide selection of British and American poems with emphasis on dramatic situation, description, tone, analogical language, theme and meaning. - 281 FICTION APPRECIATION 3 credits Prerequisites: 3300:111 and 112, or equivalent, and 3400:210.
 Close readings of modern master of short story and novel.
-Fulfills the general studies humanities requirement.

-DRAMA APPRECIATION 3 credits 282 Prerequisites: 3300:111 and 112, or equivalent, or permission.
+Fulfills the general studies humanities requirement. - 282 DRAMA APPRECIATION 3 credits Prerequisites: 3300:111 and 112, or equivalent, or permission.
 Close reading and analysis of a variety of plays.
-(May be repeated for credit as a text of a film appreciation course)

-283 FILM APPRECIATION 3 credits Prerequisites: 3300:111 and 112, or equivalent, or permission.
+(May be repeated for credit as a text of a film appreciation course) - 283 FILM APPRECIATION 3 credits Prerequisites: 3300:111 and 112, or equivalent, or permission.
 Introduction to dramatic choices made by filmmakers in scripting, directing, editing and photographing narrative films; and qualities of reliable film reviews.